nyxxxie/dotfiles/README.md

 --------- | --------
- urxvt    | Preferred terminal emulator vim      | Default text editor tmux     | Terminal multiplexer xset     | Used to add our fonts xrdb     | Used to load Xresources file
+ urxvt    | Preferred terminal emulator vim      | Default text editor nvim     | Better and preferred version of vim emacs    | Trying to replace my usage of vim with this tmux     | Terminal multiplexer xset     | Used to add our fonts xrdb     | Used to load Xresources file